-Nineteen years have come and gone, and many have already forgotten what happened on September 11, 2001, including the BLM-supporting NFL millionaires.
+Twenty years have come and gone, and many have already forgotten what happened on September 11, 2001.
+Tragically, much of a whole generations has never been told.

 But I won’t forget.

 Not only will I not forget, I will choose to remember.

 - that freedom isn’t free, and there are those who want to steal it.

 - that Christ came “to proclaim liberty to the captives, and the opening of the prison to [them that are] bound;” therefore America is never more “Christ-like” than when its people shed their blood for the freedom of others, whether they love us, or not.

 - that it wasn’t secularists, militarists, or a bunch of Baptist preachers who crashed four aircraft on that day, killing thousands.